tomna1993/c_56_recursion_binary_search/README.md

 [Recursion](https://www.geeksforgeeks.org/introduction-to-recursion-data-structure-and-algorithm-tutorials/)

-This program uses a recursive function to find a number in a given array by binary search.
+This program uses a recursive function to find a number in a given array with binary search algorithm.